NvChad/nvcommunity/README.md

 Try your best to lazy-load a plugin (Of course without breaking its functionality)

 - If you submit a plugin spec for a UI related plugin, please add extented integration for it in base46 repo.

+# Nvcommunity

+NvChad community repo for sharing plugin configurations

+This is inspired by AstroNvim's community repo.